 This was also the first system to incorporate an electromagnetic clutch on the compressor, allowing the compressor to be engaged and disengaged without having to remove the belt.
 This essentially set the template for modern automotive HVAC that is still in use today.
 At $395 (about $3,500 today), it was hundreds of dollars cheaper than the less sophisticated systems from GM, Packard, or Chrysler.
 And Nash made A/C available across their entire product line, from their entry-level Rambler to the top of the line Ambassador.
 Automotive air conditioning had truly arrived.

-By 1957, the only manufacturers still using trunk mounted evaporators in 1957 were Lincoln, Studebaker, and Packard (whose 1957 cars were just rebadged Studebakers).
+By 1957, the only manufacturers still using trunk-mounted evaporators in 1957 were Lincoln, Continental, Studebaker, and Packard (whose 1957 cars were just rebadged Studebakers).
 By 1958, even these holdouts had switched over to cowl-mounted A/C units. meanwhile, the 1958 Cadillac Eldorado Brougham became the first car with standard air conditioning.
-The Modern Era of automotive air conditioning had arrived.
+The Modern Era of automotive air conditioning had truly arrived.